ULHPC/tutorials/advanced/OSU_MicroBenchmarks/README.md

 ## Now for Lazy / frustrated persons

-You will find in the [UL HPC tutorial](https://github.com/ULHPC/tutorials) repository, under the `advanced/HPL` directory, a set of tools / script that facilitate the running and analysis of this tutorial that you can use/adapt to suit your needs.
+You will find in the [UL HPC tutorial](https://github.com/ULHPC/tutorials) repository, under the `advanced/OSU_MicroBenchmarks` directory, a set of tools / script that facilitate the running and analysis of this tutorial that you can use/adapt to suit your needs.

-In particular, once in the `advanced/HPL` directory:
+In particular, once in the `advanced/OSU_MicroBenchmarks` directory:

-* running `make fetch` will automatically download the archives for HPL, GotoBLAS2 and ATLAS (press enter at the end of the last download)
+* running `make fetch` will automatically download the archives for the [OSU micro-benchmarks](http://mvapich.cse.ohio-state.edu/benchmarks/) in the `src/` directory
+* you will find the patch file in
 * some examples of working `Makefile` for HPL used in sample experiments are proposed in `src/hpl-2.1`
 * a launcher script is proposed in `runs/launch_hpl_bench`.
 This script was used